Acer hopes to battle the Nvidia Shield tablet with a gaming-focused slate of its own.

 Related: Best Tablet 2015

 Another perk of the Predator tablet is that it comes with Acer’s Precision Plus screen tech built in.

 This is marketing faff for what is effectively a high-density touch screen.
-“So when you try to touch the screen, you can be more precise,” Shih summarised for us.
+“So

 He said it would be particularly good for fiddly games that require poking and prodding at small graphics, and said SimCity Build It was a good example of a title that would benefit from the tech.